Visit our Brick & Mortar

 2008 - She begins a new career in custom upholstery learning to pattern, sew, and fabricate for hot rods & classic cars.

-2012 - Expanded our vintage store to include any USA-MADE winter coat that crossed our path.
-Pendleton, Woolrich, Pioneer Wear, Tweed, Corduroy, real fur, leather, we hunted for them all.
+2012 - Expands the online vintage store to include any USA-MADE winter coat found.
+Pendleton, Woolrich, Pioneer Wear, Tweed, Corduroy, real fur, leather, we hunted for natural fibers and American Staples.

 2013 - Started renting a 5’ x 5’ space at the Country Rose selling just vintage cowboy boots.